code42/code42cli/README.md

 code42 security-data search -b 10d | foreach { $Writer.WriteLine($_); $Writer.Flush() }
 ```

+Note: For more complex requirements when sending to an external server (SSL, special formatting, etc.), use a dedicated
+syslog forwarding tool like `rsyslog` or connection tunneling tool like `stunnel`.

 If you want to periodically run the same query, but only retrieve the new events each time, use the
 `-c/--use-checkpoint` option with a name for your checkpoint.
 This stores the timestamp of the query's last event to a
 file on disk and uses that as the "begin date" timestamp filter on the next query that uses the same checkpoint name.